 The Lamu Archipelago extends from the Kenya-Somalia border to the Tana Delta, incorporating the North Banks and the Dodori channels.
 It’s an enormous area, covering approximately 2,340 square miles.
 It is also a priority conservation area, and Lamu Island is a designated World Heritage Site.
 The coastal and marine resources in the archipelago are increasingly under threat from over-harvesting of corals, pelagic fish, sea turtles, and invertebrates.
 Destructive practices such as beach seining, fishing with drift nets, and coral mining damage the environment.

-Lamu Marine Conservation Trust, a local community-based organization, wishes to establish a 741-acre community managed marine protected area for 10 years.
+Lamu Marine Conservation Trust, a local community-based organization, wishes to establish a 741-acre community-managed marine protected area.
+Protection of the Kiweni MPA will last for at least 10 years.
 The area will include ecologically fragile coral reefs and fish feeding, breeding, and spawning sites.
-They also wish to continue to patrol and monitor turtle nesting sites on Lamu and Manda Islands, and conduct environmental education in four schools on Lamu Island.
-In exchange, Seacology will provide funding to buy boundary demarcation buoys, moorings for anchorage, snorkel gear, a communication system (radios, etc.) to support patrol and monitoring of the conservation area, two bandas (shelters) to accommodate patrolling scouts, a solar inverter system, and a digital camera.
+They will also continue to monitor turtle nesting sites on Lamu and Manda Islands, and conduct environmental education in four schools on Lamu Island.